 VII.
-QUESTIONS/AGENCY CONTACTS
+Questions/Agency Contacts

 Upon the issuance of a FOA, EERE personnel are prohibited from communicating (in writing or otherwise) with applicants regarding the FOA except through the established question and answer process as described below.
-Specifically, questions regarding the content of this FOA must be submitted to: 2017SolarDecathlon@ee.doe.gov.
+Specifically, questions regarding the content of this FOA must be submitted to: DE-FOA-0001558@netl.doe.gov.
 Questions must be submitted not later than 3 business days prior to the application due date and time.

 All questions and answers related to this FOA will be posted on EERE Exchange at: https://eere-exchange.energy.gov.
-Please note that you must first select this specific FOA Number in EERE Exchange, then navigate to the "FOA Documents" section within the FOA in order to view the questions and answers specific to this FOA.
+Please note that you must first select this specific FOA Number in order to view the questions and answers specific to this FOA.
 EERE will attempt to respond to a question within 3 business days, unless a similar question and answer has already been posted on the website.